The sizes of this CE marked fire damper are from 200×200 mm up to 2100×1000 mm.

 A double-sealing solution closes the duct, effectively preventing the spreading of fire gases in the ventilation ductwork when the fire damper closes.
 The flexible seal of the double-sealing system operates at lower temperatures, while the graphite mass seal expands to insulate the system at temperatures above 150 ºC.

-The Halton FDT fire damper is recommended to be connected to the Halton Safe HSM Fire Damper Management System.
-The HSM system enables the use of smoke detectors in ductwork or room spaces.
+The Halton FDT fire damper is recommended to be connected to the Halton Safe Management 2.0 (SM2) fire damper management system.
+The Halton Safe Management 2.0 system enables the use of smoke detectors in ductwork or room spaces.
 The Halton FDT fire damper can also be connected to other commonly used building automation systems.

 The fire damper is installed on concrete or masonry walls and ceilings and on lightweight walls.

 An opening is always left in the separating element for the casing of the product to be led through the structure.
 The maximum diameter of the installation hole is the fire damper diameter W/H + 55 mm.